danielpanaite/cluster-config/README.md

-# Kubernetes cluster configuration for v1.28
+# Kubernetes cluster configuration for v1.31 on Ubuntu LTS 24.04

 - Disable swap on all the nodes: